 I decided Maslow’s pyramidal hierarchy of needs needed an update.
 Pyramids are just too… safe.
 Solid.
 Architectural.
 Like people can just decide to move up a level, and if they tried really hard and climbed a few steps, they could.
 I reckon an iceberg is a better metaphor for the human condition.
-Slippery, unforgiving, and […]Read more "Maslow’s Iceberg of Needs"
+Slippery, unforgiving, and for the most part, […]Read more "Maslow’s Iceberg of Needs"

 To say that fashion websites are a bit out of my comfort zone is a definite understatement.
-For all that I’ve occasionally been accused of being stylish (rarely, I might add, and mostly in the overcoat department), understanding the fashion audience is a difficult intuitive leap for someone whose usual choices revolve around two questions: […]Read more "Designing a fashion website"
+For all that I’ve occasionally been accused of being stylish (rarely, I might add, and mostly in the overcoat department), understanding the fashion audience is a difficult intuitive leap for someone whose usual choices revolve around two questions: a) will it fit […]Read more "Designing a fashion website"

 At the beginning of February I started a bit of a career shift.
 From spare-time designer and full-time web editor, to full-time designer.
 My new job meant I moved halfway across the country to Lancaster (aka the Frozen North), for a job in Academia – at a design research centre called Imagination.
-Yes, a designer […]Read more "Service design conference"
+Yes, a designer for designers, aka a glutton for punishment.
+Now I’m afraid […]Read more "Service design conference"

 Well, hello there!
 Long time no see.
 Yeah.
 Sorry about the year-long hiatus, I had to get some stuff sorted out.
 Anyway, I’m now living in Lancaster in the UK’s frozen North (winter is coming), and I have a job as an actual designer!
 How exciting.
 I’ll update you on some of the projects I’ve been working on […]Read more "We promise"